 Cooking is such a great couple’s activity so spend a day at the Osthoff Resort culinary school L’ecole de la Maison Cooking School.
 Under the direction of the resort’s Chef Benjamin Sommerfeldt, you can prepare an elegant multi-course meal together and learn a few new culinary skills along the way.
 Many of the ingredients come straight from the resort’s garden so be sure to take a little side tour.

-A special note: If you’re in Elkhart Lake during the holidays, there’s a European-style Christmas market at the Osthoff.
+A special note: If you’re looking for Elkhart Lake, Wisconsin resorts during the holidays, there’s a European-style Christmas market at the Osthoff.
 When we lived in Milan, one of my favorite winter excursions was driving up to the Christkindlesmarkts in Germany.
 If you can’t get to Germany, this is as close as you’ll get!